sighupio/fury-kubernetes-opa/docs/releases/unreleased.md

 ```
 If you don't put any annotation, the default is to protect the namespace.

+By default the constraint is disabled - while the constrainttemplate is deployed - , but you can enable it by removing the comment in the line in the [kustomization.yaml](../../katalog/gatekeeper/rules/constraints/kustomization.yaml)

 ## Breaking Changes

 - Now Gatekeeper watches also for `DELETE` events as well.
 If you have custom constraints *you have to* adapt them in order to handle this with something like the follow rego code: